rocky-linux/documentation/docs/guides/security/systemd_hardening.md

 → Overall exposure level for httpd.service: 7.1 MEDIUM 😐
 ```

 However, this process still runs as `root`.
-Lowering the exposure level further by running it exclusively as `apache` is possible.
+It is possible to lower the exposure level further by running it exclusively as `apache`.

-Apart from accessing the port 80, the process needs to write to the logs located in `/etc/httpd/logs/` and be able to create `/run/httpd/` and write to it.
+Apart from accessing port 80, the process needs to write to the logs located in `/etc/httpd/logs/` and be able to create `/run/httpd/` and write to it.
 Achieving this in the former is done by changing the permissions with `chown` and the latter by using the `systemd-tmpfiles` utility.
-You can use it with the option `--create` for it to create the file without rebooting, but the creation of this file occurs automatically on every system startup from now on.
+You can use it with the option `--create` to create the file without rebooting, but from now on, it will be created automatically on every system startup.

 ```bash
 [user@rocky-vm ~]$ sudo chown -R apache:apache /etc/httpd/logs/